 Purpose & Scope: This Design Guideline will address the basic parameters of the range or area that will be used for sporting arrows.
 "Sporting Arrows" was introduced to the Scouting community at the 2014 National Scout Jamboree.
-This is a program is only for Scouts BSA members, Venturers and Sea Scouts.
 This is a new archery game where Scouts fire at foam disk that are launched in the air or rolled along the ground by a proprietary "Bowtrap" manufactured by Laporte - http://us.laporte.biz/archery.html.